holamleung/exifor/README.md

-# EXIFOR
+# Exifor
 #### Video Demo:  <URL HERE>
 #### Description:

-## EXIFOR is a web application that helps users extract and understand the Exif data stored in their image files.
+## Exifor is a web application that helps users extract and understand the Exif data stored in their image files.

 The application is built using the Flask framework.
 Here is the project layout:
 ```